 - helping with physical tasks, such as moving around, bathing or getting dressed in the morning.

 That can be difficult enough.
-But you might also find yourself managing your family’s money, or having to give up college or university to pay for the care they need.
+But you might also find yourself managing your family’s money or having to take on extra work and give up college or university to pay for the care they need.

 What financial support is available for young carers?

-The government offers two kinds of financial support for young carers, Carer's Allowance and Carer Premium.
+The government offers a kind of financial support for all carers including young carers called Carer's Allowance in England, Wales and Northern Ireland and Carer Support Payment in Scotland.

 Carer’s Allowance